isovector/certainty-by-construction/src/book/1-agda.lagda.md

   not⅋⅋ true   = {! !}
 ```

-You'll notice where once there was one hole there are now two.
-We asked Agda to
+You'll notice where once there was one hole there are now two, one for every
-"pattern match" on `x`, which means it looked at `x`, determined it had type
-`type:Bool`, and subsequently split our goal into two---one for if the argument is
+possible value that `bind:x` could have been.
+Since `bind:x` is a `type:Bool`,
+and we know there are exactly two booleans, Agda gives us two cases---one for
-`ctor:false`, and one for if it's `ctor:true`.
-From here, we know how to complete the
+`ctor:false` and another for `ctor:true`.

+From here, we know how to complete the function without any help from Agda; we'd
-function without any help from Agda; we'd like `ctor:false` to map to `ctor:true`, and
+like `ctor:false` to map to `ctor:true`, and vice versa.
+We can write this by
-vice versa:
+hand; after all, we are not required to program interactively!

 ```agda
   not : Bool → Bool